-Medical emergencies can happen anywhere, they aren't limited to teaching labs.
+Medical emergencies can happen anywhere, they are not limited to teaching labs.
 Students are as likely have a seizure or pass out in a discussion section as they are in a lab.
 Having thought about these situations and having a plan is always good preparation.
-In labs send a student to get help from the lab staff in the prep room.
+In labs, send a student to get help from the lab staff in the prep room.
 They can assess the situation and place a call for an ambulance.
-In a discussion section you will likely be on your own to decide what to do.
+In a discussion section, you will likely be on your own to decide what to do.
 When in doubt, call 911.
 You should call 911 anytime a student loses consciousness.
 The student can always refuse the trip to the hospital if they revive before the ambulance arrives.
-Just be aware if you call from your cell phone you will connect directly with the city/county dispatch and they won't be able to tell from the phone information where you are.
-Stay calm and give very clear directions as to what building, floor and room you are in.
-If your room has an IU phone init your call will go to the campus police department.
-They should be able to tell where you are calling from.
-Again give a clear description of what has happened.
+Just be aware if you call from your cell phone you will connect directly with the city/county dispatch and they will not be able to tell from the phone information where you are.
+Stay calm and give very clear directions as to what building, floor, and room you are in.
+If your room has an IU phone in it, your call will go to the campus police department.
+They should be able to tell in what room you are located.
+Again, give a clear description of what has happened.